akarve/bip-keychain/pre-bips/steganographic-seeds.md

 # Risks, remedies, and alternatives

-We note that **the present spec is a _soft_ modification of BIP-39**.
-We propose that wallets admit a proper superset of BIP-39 mnemonics.
-Any and all existing BIP-39 mnemonics and passphrases are fully compatible with this BIP.
-Furthermore, wallets can and should continue to validate BIP-39 mnemonics as in the past.

 ## Risks

 1. Giving users more sources and options for mnemonics increases the risk that these users provide weak inputs that contain too little entropy or weak entropy (e.g. common phrases).

-    > Implementers will mitigate this risk with an easy-to-implement entropy
+    > Implementers must mitigate this risk with an easy-to-implement entropy
     > measure and message to the user.

 1. BIP-39 includes checksum bits in the final word, offering some protection